rspec/rspec.github.io/source/blog/2016-06-14-rspec-3-5-has-been-released.md

 has lacked support for placing expectations upon keyword arguments in a variety of our matchers.

 In rspec-expectations 3.5 we add support for checking whether an object responds to a method using keyword arguments.
-You'll now be able to check a methods response signature for particular keywords as well as arguments.
+You'll now be able to check a method's response signature for particular keyword(s) as well as a count of traditional arguments.

 ~~~ ruby
 expect(my_object).to respond_to(:find).with_keywords(:limit, :offset) }